rafael-longo/calcularte-content-creator/memory-bank/activeContext.md

 *   **Fixed Post Retrieval Order:**
     *   The `query_brand_voice` function in `src/agents_crew/brand_strategist.py` was updated to retrieve the newest posts from the vector database instead of the oldest when a wildcard query is used.
 This was achieved by fetching all posts, sorting them by timestamp, and then selecting the most recent ones.
     *   The `get_samples_for_brand_voice_report` function was refactored to use the `query_brand_voice` function, ensuring consistent and correct post retrieval.
+*   **Implemented Structured Data-Passing Protocol:**
+    *   **Problem:** The Maestro was summarizing complex creative ideas into simple strings, causing a significant loss of quality and context when passing tasks to specialist agents.
+    *   **Solution:** The entire creative workflow was refactored to use Pydantic models for data exchange, creating a lossless communication protocol.
+        *   The `write_post_caption` tool was updated to accept a `PostIdea` object, ensuring the Copywriter receives the full creative brief.
+        *   A new `ArtDirectorInput` model was created to bundle the `PostIdea` and the final `caption`.
+        *   The `create_image_prompts` tool was updated to accept the `ArtDirectorInput` object, giving the Art Director complete strategic and narrative context.
+    *   **Impact:** This change fundamentally improves the reliability and quality of the content generation process by eliminating information degradation between agent steps.

 ## 3. Next Steps